cube-drone/rt0/players-guide/src/player/combat.md

 ## The Order
 A Round of battle is a cycle where every participant gets one turn.

-The Round is divided into three Periods.

-At the beginning of the Round, the GM will draw cards to determine _what each adversary will do, this turn_.
-This is public knowledge.

-In the Fast Period, all Fast players take a turn, then all Fast adversaries act.
+First, an Intent is drawn for every Adversary.
+This is a card that determines what the Adversary will do on their turn.
+Some Adversaries draw Intents face-up, some draw Intents face down.

-In the Middle Period, all players who aren't Fast or Slow take a turn, then all adversaries who aren't Fast or Slow act.
+Then, players each take a turn.
+Fast players first, then players without Fast or Slow, then Slow players.
-In the Slow Period, all Slow players take a turn, then all Slow adversaries act.

-Players in the same Period can take their turns simultaneously.
+Finally, each Adversary does whatever their Intent indicates that they will do.

 ## Movement
 Whenever a fight is triggered, the room the players are standing in becomes a Battle Arena.